lehlud/decemvir/README.md

 An application for document and note management written in flutter.

-To take notes Decemvir uses Markdown.
+To take notes, Decemvir uses Markdown.
-Every note must be inside a document with itself must be stored inside a database.
-However such a database can also be contained within a document.
+Each note must reside in a document, which in turn must reside in a database.
+However, such a database can also be contained in a document.

 ## plans